Kaiserreich/HOI4-Validator/README.md

     Checks for templates in OOBs without names

     Checks to make sure division templates in a OOB are defined before the units in that OOB

+    Checks to make sure referenced ideologies are actually defined

 HOW TO CONTRIBUTE: